datadesk/census-data-aggregator/README.md

 Calculate the ratio between two estimates and approximate its margin of error.
 Follows the bureau's [ACS handbook](https://www.documentcloud.org/documents/6177941-Acs-General-Handbook-2018-ch08.html).

+Accepts two paired lists, each expected to provide an estimate followed by its margin of error.
+The numerator goes in first.
+The denominator goes in second.

 ```python
 >>> single_men_in_virginia = 226840, 5556
 >>> single_women_in_virginia = 203119, 5070